 A male dog can be neutered any time after eight weeks of age.
 A few years ago, most veterinarians advised waiting until puberty hit at about six months, and some still make that recommendation.
-Talk to your veterinarian about what’s best for your dog.
+Talk to your vet about what’s best for your dog.

 - Male dogs can usually go home the same day they have the procedure.

 - The dog might have some nausea and turn away from food for the first day or two.
 No need to be an overbearing parent and force your dog to eat — he’ll be fine even if he misses a few meals.